-When I was a kid, someone read me this unexpectedly memorable book.
+When I was a kid, someone read me this book.

 In the story, a little girl's grandfather tells her to make the world a more beautiful place.
 The girl grows up and, after traveling all over the world, remembers her grandfather's words.
 She scatters lupine flower seeds across the countryside.
 The next spring, beautiful lupines bloom everywhere.

 Writing this up, I realize it's literally been decades since I had that book read to me.
-I still remember the name of the flower, the image of the woman on her bicycle, scattering the seeds.
+Still, I remember the name of the flower and the image of the woman on her bicycle, scattering the seeds.
 I still remember loving the story and the beautiful pictures.
 (The story, which I just Googled, is MISS RUMPHIUS by Barbara Cooney.)

-I was mulling over what to write for my bio.
-Not sure people are interested in where I live, what I do, if I'm real, etc. Then, I thought of that book because of two things: one, I love that the little girl kept her beloved grandfather close to her (even when he wasn't with her any more) by carrying on something he loved.
+For my bio, I thought of that book because of two things: one, I love that the little girl kept her beloved grandfather close to her (even when he wasn't with her any more) by carrying on something he loved.
 I have a handful of personal heroes in this life and I hope I can 'carry' them on by being a little more awesome.

 And two, I want to make the world a more beautiful place.
 Through writing, painting, teaching little humans good stuff, or just being kind myself -hopefully all of the above.
-Either way, I'm working to leave this spinning rock a cooler place than when I got here.
+Either way, my goal is to leave this spinning rock a cooler place than when I got here.